Kailyn Lowry Writing New Book: ‘Teen Mom’ To Talk New Pregnancy And Divorce

 Kailyn Lowry has been writing plenty of books lately, as she recently released yet another book about her life.
-Hustle and Heart is a book about her childhood, her dreams and her life.
+Hustle and Heart is a book about her childhood, her dreams, and her life.
 Many fans had hoped she would go into detail about her divorce drama with Javi Marroquin, but since the marriage was over and the divorce kept getting more dramatic, she decided to save those details.
 And then, all of a sudden, she broke the news that she was pregnant with her third child.
 Now, fans are wondering if she’s writing yet another book about her pregnancy decision.

 According to a new tweet, Kailyn Lowry is already working on a new book, which will talk about her decision to have a third child.
-Lowry has yet to discuss who the father is and why she decided to have that third child with a third man, when her marriage ended because she didn’t want a third child at the moment.
+Lowry has yet to discuss who the father is and why she decided to have that third child with a third man when her marriage ended because she didn’t want a third child at the moment.

 “Loved hustle and heart so I HAD to order Pride over Pity.
 PLEASE tell me you’re writing another book?” one person asked Kailyn Lowry, who replied, “Yes ma’am!!!
 In the works!”